mozilla/policy-templates/docs/index.md

 `SkipOnboarding` If true, don't show onboarding messages on the new tab page.

-`SkipTermsOfUse` If true, don't display the Firefox [Terms of Use](https://www.mozilla.org/about/legal/terms/firefox/) and [Privacy Notice](https://www.mozilla.org/privacy/firefox/) upon startup.
-You represent that you accept and have the authority to accept the Terms of Use on behalf of all individuals to whom you provide access to this browser.

 `MoreFromMozilla` If false, don't show the "More from Mozilla" section in Preferences.
 (Firefox 98)

 `FirefoxLabs` If false, don't show the "Firefox Labs" section in Preferences.
 (Firefox 130.0.1)